 Award-winning choreographer and director Doug Varone works in dance, theater, opera, film, television and fashion.
 He is a passionate educator and articulate advocate for dance.
 By any measure, his work is extraordinary for its emotional range, kinetic breadth and the many arenas in which he works.

-Varone has also created works for the Limon Company, Hubbard Street Dance Chicago, Rambert Dance Company (London), Dancemakers (Canada), Batsheva Dance Company (Israel), Bern Ballet (Switzerland) and An Creative (Japan), among others.
-His dances have been staged on more than 75 college and university programs.
+In the concert dance world, Varone has created a body of works globally.
+Comissions include the Limón Company, Hubbard Street Dance Chicago, Rambert Dance Company (London), Martha Graham Dance Company, Dancemakers (Canada), Batsheva Dance Company (Israel), Bern Ballet (Switzerland) and An Creative (Japan), among others.
+In addition, his dances have been staged on more than 75 college and university programs.

-Varone received his BFA from Purchase College where he was awarded the Presidential Distinguished Alumni Award in 2007.
-Honors also include a Guggenheim Fellowship, two American Dance Festival Doris Duke Awards for New Work, four from the National Dance Project and two individual New York Dance and Performance Awards (Bessies) – for Sustained Achievement in Choreography,and for his 2006 Boats Leaving.
+Varone received his BFA from Purchase College where he was awarded the President's Distinguished Alumni Award in 2007.
+He has been honored with a Guggenheim Fellowship, an OBIE Award, two individual Bessie Awards, two American Dance Festival Doris Duke Awards for New York, and four National Dance Project Awards.

 As an educator, Varone teaches workshops and master classes around the world for dancers, musicians and actors.
 He is currently on the faculty at Purchase College, teaching composition and choreography.